Panorama

 Ideally, each folder hierarchy would be initially created by the nsIMsgIncomingServer

-object that was responsible for them.
+was responsible for them.

 As folders were added and removed (via user operations, or via slower network-based discoveries), child folders should be created by their parent.